 And that's not all.
 Michael has appeared on Sky News twice and was also a guest on ITV's This Morning.

 At the same time, search engine optimisation and some pay-per-click advertising has helped the website to keep appearing at the top of searches.
 "I did search engine optimisation right from the start and we got our first orders before our credit card processing had gone live when Yahoo! promoted us as one of its sites of the week," says Michael.

 The nostalgia factor has allowed A Quarter Of to build strong online communities, with a loyal following on both Facebook and Twitter.
 Says Michael: "We use every way possible of communicating with people and let them choose how they want to communicate with us."

 Much of the company's growth has been driven by customer demand.
 For instance, demand for wedding favours has opened up a whole new market.
 A Quarter Of also gets enquiries about sweets that people remember from their youth.
 When Nestle relaunched Texan bars (a chocolate-covered toffee bar from the seventies, advertised by a cowboy with the line, "Sure is a mighty chew") as a limited edition in 2005, A Quarter Of sold 20,000 in just six weeks.

-“We’re fortunate that we haven’t been hit by the credit crunch,” says Michael.
-“When times aren’t so good, people look for inexpensive treats.
+"We're fortunate that weren't hit by the credit crunch," says Michael.
+"When times aren't so good, people look for inexpensive treats.
 Nostalgia never seems to go out of fashion.
-We couldn’t stand still if we tried.”
+We couldn't stand still if we tried."